 Exactly.

-So, anyways, after all that, after they get through with all that, sure enough, in rides the UN to save the day as one of the random spokespeople for the UN WHR or some shit, like for women's human rights or whatever.
+So anyways, after all that, after they get through with all that, sure enough, In rides the UN to save the day as one of the random spokespeople for the UNWR or WHR or some shit.

-Comes in and says effectively, oh no, they're getting threats and stuff.
+for, you know, women's human rights or whatever comes in and says effectively, Oh no, they're getting threats and stuff.

 For example, let me make a point.

-Let me make a sorry, let me make a point on something here really quick because before we get too far, you had said just a little bit ago, um, there are some things we just shouldn't spend money on.
+Sorry, let me make a point on something really quick because before we get too far, you had said just a little bit ago, there are some things we just shouldn't spend money on.

-But then you just have to look back at USIAID and look at what kind of things they've been spending our money on for them.
+But then you just have to look back at USAID and look at what kind of things they've been spending our money on for them.

 The DIA musical in Ireland for $70,000.

-Did you feel how safe the world was after that, though?
+mean 2.5 million for electric fields vehicles in Vietnam that's that's kind Do you feel how safe the world was after that though?

 Absolutely.